Another Shooting – An Important Moment to Comfort and Talk With Our Kids

 Posted in: Hot Topics

-Perhaps the hardest, certainly the saddest, and without question the most frustrating thing about sharing this blog post is that we have shared it now again and again over the past few years.
-Please do not allow the frequency of events like today’s awful news to ever seem routine.
+Perhaps the hardest, certainly the saddest, and without question the most frustrating thing about sharing this blog post is that we have shared it now again and again over the past several years.
+Please do not allow the frequency of the recent, awful events to ever seem routine.
 The statistics that we share are still valid.
 The advice that we offer still holds.
 But we must, as a society, make changes.
 This can never be something that we come to expect.

 – The Clay Center Team